SAILFISH: Vetting Smart Contract State-Inconsistency Bugs in Seconds: : Symbolic evaluation with value summary

 To formalize our rules for VSA, we introduce a simplified language in \Fig{fig:syntax-ir}.
 In particular, a contract $\contract$ consists of \textbf{(a)} a list of public functions $\vec{\func}$ (private functions are inline), \textbf{(b)} a value environment $\valEnv$ that maps variables or program identifiers to concrete or symbolic values, and \textbf{(c)} a path environment $\pathEnv$ that maps a location $loc$ to its path constraint $C$.
 It is a boolean value encoding the branch decisions taken to reach the current state.
-Moreover, each function $\func$ consists of arguments, return values, and a list of statements containing loops, branches, and sequential statements, \etc{} Our expressions $e$ include common features in \solidity{} such as storage access, struct initialization, function invocations, and arithmetic expressions, \etc{} Finally, we introduce a \textsf{havoc} operator to make those variables in hard-to-analyze statements unconstrained, \eg, \textsf{havoc}($s$) changes each variable in $s$ to $\top$ (completely unconstrained).
+Moreover, each function $\func$ consists of arguments, return values, and a list of statements containing loops, branches, and sequential statements, \etc{} Our expressions $e$ include common features in \solidity{} such as storage access, struct initialization, and arithmetic expressions (function invocation is handled within a statement), \etc{} Furthermore, since all private functions are inline, we assume that the syntax for calling an external function with return variable $r$ is $r = f(\vec{e})$.
+Finally, we introduce a \textsf{havoc} operator to make those variables in hard-to-analyze statements unconstrained, \eg, \textsf{havoc}($s$) changes each variable in $s$ to $\top$ (completely unconstrained).

 \Fig{fig:rules-value-sum} shows a representative subset of the inference rules for computing the summary.
 A program state consists of the value environment $\valEnv$ and the path condition $\pathEnv$.
 A rule $\langle e, \valEnv,\pathEnv \rangle {\leadsto} \langle v, \valEnv', \pathEnv' \rangle$ says that a successful execution of $e$ in the program state $\langle \valEnv,\pathEnv \rangle$ results in value $v$ and the state $\langle \valEnv',\pathEnv' \rangle$.